-Both spatial resolution and imaging speed depend upon good gradient performance, and scanners do differ in their gradient specifications.

-Electrical currents are pulsed on and off during imaging, and gradients typically have a trapezoidal waveform as shown in the diagram above from which various measurements are derived.
+- Both spatial resolution and imaging speed depend upon good gradient performance, and scanners do differ in their gradient specifications. - Electrical currents are pulsed on and off during imaging, and gradients typically have a trapezoidal waveform as shown in the diagram blew from which different measurements are derived.